-INTRODUCTION: Lately I have had conservations with a number of people on the topic of the nature of Hell, particularly whether it is a place of "continuous conscious torment" with a soul writhing in agony for eternity in a literal Hell, or whether "annihilationism" at some point occurs with the individual's torment ending when they are completely destroyed as they are cast into the lake of fire.
+In this article we will look at a number of thoughts about the afterlife primarily from the Judaeo-Christian perspective.
+If Heaven is the place of eternal pleasure and delight, must there be a Hell as a place of eternal torment?
+The Bible describes Hell as a place of separation from God, but must it be a place of "continuous conscious torment" with a soul writhing in agony for eternity?
+The Biblical "Lake of Fire" seems to hint at the annihilation at some point.
 The question revolves around whether a "Good God" would allow people to suffer forever.
 Wouldn't it be more gracious for God to end their torment at some time and place?
 Wouldn't a Gracious God allow for the possibility of redemption even of the damned?

 A related argument rages between strict Calvinists and Armenians - strict Calvinists argue there is no free will because God's will is utterly sovereign and all must live out their life as scripted by God.
 Armenian's argue that free will is a requirement for holding individuals personally responsible for their choices and actions.
 Armenians concede that God knows everything that has happened or ever will happen because He knows the choices that were made because God is outside of the historical timeline.
 In the Armenian theology there is a continual dance between God's Sovereignty and humanity's free will.
 I think it is safe to say that there are some things that God wills to occur and other that He allows to occur.
-If there were no free will, then God would be seen as creating people merely to populate Hell... and thus how can God be considered "GOOD."
+However, if there were no free will then God would be seen as creating people merely to populate Hell... and thus how can such a God be considered "GOOD."
 These and other questions have raged and divided the denominations throughout the Church Age.
-In this article we'll look at a few of these considerations.